apache/cordova-docs/docs/en/1.0.0rc1/phonegap/events/events.searchbutton.md

 Details
 -------

-If you need to over ride the default search button behaviour on Android you can register and event listenter for the 'searchbutton' event.
+If you need to over ride the default search button behaviour on Android you can register and event listener for the 'searchbutton' event.

 Typically, you will want to attach an event listener with `document.addEventListener` once you receive the PhoneGap 'deviceready' event.